caffeinewriter/Emoji-Ipsum/README.md

 ###`genSentence()`

-Returns a sentence, with `emojiRatio` percentage of emojis, and a random number of words between `wordsPerSentenceMin`, and `wordsPerSentenceMax`.
+Returns a sentence, with `emojiRatio` percentage of emoji, and a random number of words between `wordsPerSentenceMin`, and `wordsPerSentenceMax`.